 |Due the 15th day of the month following the end of the filing period

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the New Hampshire Department of Revenue Administration?

 Yes.
-Short-term rental operators registered with the New Hampshire Department of Revenue Administration are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the New Hampshire Department of Revenue Administration are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected lodging taxes.
 Such returns are commonly known as “zero dollar returns.”